-But if employees are your brand, and they manage all of your customer interactions, shouldn’t they also by necessity become the first audience that you need to persuade?
-If your employees don’t believe in your brand mission and are unaware of your goals, it seems highly likely that they won’t be able to help you meet either one.
+If employees are your brand and they manage all your customer interactions, shouldn’t they also be your first audience?
+If employees don’t believe in your mission or are unaware of your goals, it seems unlikely that they’ll be able to help you with either one.

 So what can you do to ensure your employees are ready to help you meet your goals?
 Yep, you guessed right.
 It’s internal marketing.